Discover Kakheti | What to see in Georgia’s premier wine region

 SAUNTER THROUGH SIGHNAGHI

-Perched up on a forested slope overlooking the Alazani valley, Sighnaghi is a sight to behold.
+Perched on top a forested slope overlooking the Alazani valley, Sighnaghi is a sight to behold.

-Pastel brick houses, adorned with intricately carved balconies, hug the lush hillside.
-Pointy steeples jut out from an undulating sea of terracotta rooftiles, as a fresh breeze carries relief from the heat of the lowlands.
-Pedestrians stroll down tranquil cobble streets (if you ignore the odd quad bike blaring through) and along ancient fortifications, while others treat themselves to a glass of Saperavi or Kindzmarauli in one of the many terrace bars, while the whole might of the Caucasus claims the horizon.
+Pastel brick houses, sporting intricately carved balconies, hug the lush hillside, while pointy steeples jut out from an undulating sea of terracotta rooftiles and dominate the panorama.
+Pedestrians saunter down tranquil cobblestone streets (if you ignore the odd quad bike blaring through) and along ancient fortifications or treat themselves to a tasty glass of Saperavi in one of the many terrace bars facing the might front of the Caucasus claiming the horizon.

-Not beyond reasoning many a couple journeys to the “City of Love” to say their vows and celebrate their liaison.
+Indeed, it would be challenging to find a more enchanting and romantic town in all of Georgia.
+Not beyond reason then, many an enamoured couple journeys to the “City of Love” to say their vows and celebrate their liaison.

 WHERE TO STAY

-Also, if you come at the right time (mid to end of September), you might even be able to join in the wine harvest (and the subsequent Georgian supra!) at their vineyard (highly recommend)!
+They also organise tours and communal dinners for their guest, and if you come at the right time (mid to end of September), you might even be able to join in the wine harvest at their very own vineyard (and the susequent Georgian supra!)!

-If you wanna experience Georgian hospitality at its finest, this is the place to be.
+If you wanna experience Georgian hospitality at its finest, this is the palce to be.

 the red roofs and pointy church steeple of Sighnaghi's old town rise in front of the Caucasus